surfdog/static-blog/content/about.md

 My roles have ranged from individual contributor to technical lead and manager.

-These days I'm leading a distributed team of 15+ frontend engineers at [SumUp](https://sumup.com), a German fintech company I've worked at as it grew from 80 to more than 1,500 people for nearly 5 years now.
+Most recently, I was leading a distributed team of 15+ frontend engineers at [SumUp](https://sumup.com), a German fintech company I've worked at as it grew from 80 to more than 1,500 people about 5 years.

+Today, I'm building my own startup called [Affilimate](https://affilimate.io), a tool that helps bloggers earn more from their content with actionable affiliate analytics.
+It's currently in prviate beta, but you're welcome to email me for an invite or about partnership opportunities.

-In my spare time, I'm building [Affilimate](https://affilimate.io), an affiliate analytics and optimization tool, which is currently in a private beta.
-I also write about travel and photography on [Not a Nomad Blog](https://notanomadblog.com), which reaches over 45,000 unique readers per month.
+In my spare time, I blog about travel and photography on [Not a Nomad Blog](https://notanomadblog.com), which reaches over 55,000 unique readers per month.

+Interested in working together?
+Learn more on my [work with me](/work-with-me) page.

 Find me online [@monicalent](https://twitter.com/monicalent).